A survey and a result on inhomogeneous quadratic forms: Questions of effectivity

 \begin{theorem} Let $Q$ be an indefinite rational form of signature $(n - q,q)$ and let $\kappa_1 = \frac{\kappa_0}{2q(n-q-1)}$ with $\kappa_0$ as above.
 There is a family of growing norm balls $G_t \subseteq \SO^{+}_Q(\R)$ of measure $m_G(G_t) \gg t^{q(n-q-1)}$ such that for any $\kappa < \kappa_1$ and for any $f \in L^{2}_{00}(\tilde{G}/\tilde{\Gamma})$ (i.e., the set of all functions whose average over $\mathbb R^n/\mathbb Z^n$ is zero), we have that where the implied constant depends only on $\kappa$. \end{theorem}

-The proof of this theorem uses a general spectral transfer principle, giving explicit bounds on the exponent in the mean ergodic theorem in terms of the strong spectral gap of the corresponding representation.
-In particular, determination of the strong spectral gap is crucial for the explicit exponent in the quadratic form theorem.
+The proof of Theorem \ref{thm:5} uses a general spectral transfer principle, giving explicit bounds on the exponent in the mean ergodic theorem in terms of the strong spectral gap of the corresponding representation.
+In particular, determination of the strong spectral gap is crucial for the explicit exponent in Theorem \ref{thm:4}.